jeffskinnerbox/blog/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 The stationary GPS receiver needs to be with 100km of the roving GPS receiver.
 DGPS corrections improve the accuracy of position data only.
 DGPS has no effect on results that are based on speed data.
-DGPS accarcy will be effected by the distance between the transmitter & rover, and ionosphere, troposphere and multipath conditions.
+DGPS accuracy will be effected by the distance between the transmitter & rover, and ionosphere, troposphere and multipath conditions.

 * [How Does DGPS (Differential GPS) Work?](https://racelogic.support/01VBOX_Automotive/01General_Information/Knowledge_Base/How_Does_DGPS_(Differential_GPS)_Work%3F)